-It's anticipated that the number of such lawsuits will drastically increase in California in 2019 after the 9th U.S. Circuit Court of Appeals overturned a lower court's decision to dismiss a website accessibility lawsuit against Domino's.
+It was expected that the number of such lawsuits would drastically increase in California in 2019 after the 9th U.S. Circuit Court of Appeals overturned a lower court's decision to dismiss a website accessibility lawsuit against Domino's.

 According to an article at Modern Restaurant Management,